MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/paging-behaviors-and-ordering.md

 | Open      | Inactive   |               |
 | Open      | Inactive   |               |

-The paging cookie will save information about the last record on the page, but when it’s time to get page two in this example, there is no unique identifier to ensure that the next page populated uses the unviewed records or include the first two records that were on page one.
+The paging cookie will save information about the last row on the page, but when it’s time to get page two in this example, there is no unique identifier to ensure that the next page populated uses the unviewed rows or include the first two rows that were on page one.

 To solve this problem, queries should include “order by” columns that have unique values.
 It is possible to use multiple “order by” values.
 Below is a